 - Trouble walking

 These side effects should be very short-term.
-If your cat is still struggling 48 hours after their vaccination, see a vet.
+If your cat is still struggling 48 hours after her vaccination, take her to see a vet.

 My Cat is Limping After a Vaccination

 The FVCRP vaccine is most likely to cause limping.
 This is because lameness is a common symptom of feline calicivirus.
-This is so regular that a term has been coined to describe the phenomenon – limping syndrome.
+This is so common that it is called limping syndrome.

 Limping syndrome is a temporary problem.
 Cats that struggle with this side effect bounce back as quickly as they experienced the issue.